 27 August 1990: Four Bell JetRanger helicopters operated by Omniflight Helicopters Inc., arrived at a golf course near Elkhorn, Wisconsin, to pick up various musical artists after a concert at the Alpine Valley Music Theater and to return them to Chicago.
 They departed at 0040 hours, CDT.

 The number three helicopter, Bell JetRanger III (Model 206B-3) serial number 2338, civil registration N16933, was piloted by Jeffrey William Brown of East Chicago, Indiana.

 A last minute addition to the passenger complement was electric blues guitarist Stevie Ray Vaughan.
 Another passenger, Vaughan’s brother, Jimmie Vaughan, switched places with him and boarded a different aircraft.

-A first-quarter Moon rose at 12:12 a.m.
+A third-quarter Moon rose at 12:12 a.m.
 CST.
 It was very dark, with thick, patchy fog.
 The temperature/dew point spread was such that the pilots had to continually wipe heavy condensation from the windshields.
 Another of the Omniflight pilots later said that the stars were visible when looking up, but that horizontal visibility was variable, with a maximum of about one mile.